 If you’re going to live stream, you have to assume that your video will be seen by millions of people around the globe.
-Since the reputation of your organisation is on the line, your video must be of high quality.
+Since the reputation of your organization is on the line, your video must be of high quality.
 You should use professional live streaming equipment for the best results.
 You need a high definition camera that will allow you to shoot videos with high resolutions.
 Luckily, some firms allow you to rent professional live streaming equipment.
 If you live in the Dallas area, Showtech productions will allow you to rent the equipment at an affordable rate.

 Produce Quality Content

 People will watch your live stream if it adds value to them.
 Being a professional means creating content that matters.
-If you’re a business that specialise in a specific service, do some research to find out what people want to know.
+If you’re a business that specialize in a specific service, do some research to find out what people want to know.
 Use search engine analysis tools to discover the most common queries related to your business.
 Then, write a decent script to answer those questions.
 When you produce content that matters, it becomes easier to get the attention of your audience.